Shmi - Full Write-up

 Derrick's body language showed aggression and insecurity despite Shmi being far away.

 At first, we weren't convinced it was going to work.
-Derrick was still aggressive towards the girls - we wrote a previous post about bonding Derrick to the does
+Derrick was still aggressive towards the girls - we wrote a previous post about bonding Derrick to the does.

 Derrick displaying normal body language